banderson623/banderson623.github.com/_drafts/Does-The-Product-Matter.md

 [^4]: Technically I think his title is "UX Engineer."

-[^5]: I mean this in the physical accessibility sense, clearly not everyone is able to successfully write software.
-It is a skill that takes time to develop and requires a certain mental-anility.

-[^6]: I really don't mean to complain.
+[^5]: I really don't mean to complain.
 The market for software developers is healthy.
 Relative to many other jobs the pay and flexibility is fantastic.
-It is mentally stimulating, portable, location independent and accessible to anyone who can use a computer[^5].
+It is mentally stimulating, portable, location independent and accessible to anyone who can use a computer (I mean this in the physical accessibility sense, clearly not everyone is able to successfully write software.
+It is a skill that takes time to develop and requires a certain mental-anility.).
 It fits well with the service-oriented economy we find ourselves in.
 Our always-on always-connected lives require more software than ever before.

-[^7]: [Scholastic Achievement Unlocked](https://twitter.com/banderson623/status/357586362712592388) &amp; [Remembering Celerity](http://rememberingcelerity.com) (that might be my dad on the left).
+[^6]: [Scholastic Achievement Unlocked](https://twitter.com/banderson623/status/357586362712592388) &amp; [Remembering Celerity](http://rememberingcelerity.com) (that might be my dad on the left).

-[^8]: This pretty much excludes large companies and projects with large teams.
+[^7]: This pretty much excludes large companies and projects with large teams.
 I doubt the culture I wanted *(or maybe needed)* exists in bigger companies.
 I am sure there are individuals who are incredible in big organizations, but after some large number of employees there is enough organizational-cruft to suck the humanity, job, efficiency and fun out of people.